HighteaCollaboration/hightea-client/README.md

 $ highteacli --help <COMMAND>`
 ```

-The High-TEA API
+The HighTEA API
 ----------------
-Through the interface the users makes web requests to the High-TEA database
+Through the interface the users makes web requests to the HighTEA database
 service, which provides the following APIs:

   - ``api/processes``: Returns a key-value map where the keys are the